turingschool/curriculum/source/projects/blogger.markdown

 Woah!
 The tagging feature is now complete.
 Good on you.
 Your going to want to push this to the repo.

 {% terminal %}
-$git commit -a "Tagging feature completed"
+$ git commit -am "Tagging feature completed"
-$git push
+$ git push
 {% endterminal %}